Henriettas-Army/CodeUp/_PRESS-RELEASE.md

   > "I trust in the vision of our company." -Guillermo

 ## How to Get Started ##
   > Simply sign in with GitHub and see what's going on around you.
-As a new user, provide your technical skills, interests, and locations.
+As a new user, provide your technical skills, interests, and location.
 Then, link up with users and events.

 ## Customer Quote ##
   > "Being a programmer can be very lonely, so when I heard about CodeUp, I was very excited to jump on the train." -James